petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 #### `Broadcast`
 Sending a `Broadcast` message to a non-`Broadcast` router makes the router act like a `BroadcastRouter` for that single message.
 After the message is processed, the router will return to its normal `RoutingStrategy`.

 When would you use this?
-It doesn't come up very often, but one use case we can think of is if you a group of routees all needed to take some action in response to a global-level event.
+It doesn't come up very often, but one use case we can think of is if a group of routees all needed to take some action in response to a global-level event.

 For example, perhaps you have a group of actors that all must be alerted if a critical system goes down.
 In this case, you could send their router a `Broadcast` message and all the routees would be alerted.